pip/Octology/README.md

 I mainly wanted to start this repository as my locus for future efforts and to start showing top screen shots that convey noteworthy capabilities.

 Many `bin/` commands print useful Help text when given a `-h` parameter.
-If your paths and Perl environment are setup similarly to mine, please try:
+If your paths and Perl environment are setup similarly, please try to run:
- * `sumb` - SUMmarize most ~/bin/ executable files with many colors
+ * `sumb` - SUMmarize most ~/bin/ executable files very colorfully
- * `tstn` - TeST Navig8ion of Screeps 50x50 maps with A-Star algorithm
+ * `tstn` - TeST Navig8ion of A-Star algorithm in Screeps 50x50 maps
  * `tstc` - TeST c8 Col8 color8ion classic representation progression
  * `tsgr` - Test Select Graphic Rendition additional text attributes
  * `gnp8` - GeNerate a complete mapping of b64 into 256-color Pal8